 Nonetheless, xanthan gum powder sold as a baking ingredient is usually labeled gluten-free on the package, if so.

-Thus, most xanthan gum products can exclude gluten, which is a particularly aggressive lectin and can even cause holes in the intestinal wall (Sturgeon et al. 20162).
+Thus, most xanthan gum products can exclude gluten, a particularly aggressive lectin that can even cause holes in the intestinal wall (Sturgeon et al. 20162).

 However, gluten-free xanthan gum is not automatically lectin-free because growth media containing lectins are usually used instead of wheat:

 This fact represents a reason to turn to alternatives to xanthan gum.